mathjax/MathJax-docs/web/components/accessibility.rst

-The `semantic-enrich` and `explorer` components are part of all the :ref:`combined components <combined-components>`, so if you are using one of the those, you don't need to laod these assistive extensions yourself.
+The `semantic-enrich` and `explorer` components are part of all the :ref:`combined components <combined-components>`, so if you are using one of the those, you don't need to load these assistive extensions yourself.